cloudogu/dogu-development-docs/docs/core/basics_en.md

 ## Dogu Quick Start

-This section describes a minimal skeleton of a dogu that produces a web page.
+This section describes a minimal skeleton of a Dogu that produces a web page.
 Here we ignore almost all cross-sectional aspects that can take place in the interaction in the CES, that means without:
 - Single sign-on/single log-out
 - Dogu dependencies